YourRoots Logo

 Children(s): Shirley Brown, Jimmie Travis, Corbitt Travis, Harold Travis

 Barbara Ann Bryant was born in 1910 in Crittenden, Kentucky, USA, the child of George Lee Bryant and Maggie May Glore.
-Barbara Ann Bryant later married Corbett Decker Travis, and together they raised children including Shirley Ann Brown, Jimmie Randell Travis, Corbitt Edwin "Ted" Travis and Harold Glenn Travis.
-In 1988, Barbara Ann Bryant passed away in Livingston County, Kentucky, United States of America.
+Barbara Ann Bryant married Corbett Decker Travis, and had children including Shirley Ann Brown, Jimmie Randell Travis, Corbitt Edwin "Ted" Travis, Harold Glenn Travis.
+Barbara Ann Bryant passed away in 1988 in Livingston County, Kentucky, United States of America.

 Find more search results for Barbara Bryant